-Turnout was lower than last year with 3177 ballots casted—a 4.5 per cent turnout.
+Turnout was higher than last year with 3619 ballots cast—an 8.9 per cent turnout.
 What is interesting to note is that the turnout at the Faculty of Business and Economics building seemed to be marginally higher than 2017.
 However, despite this increase, the area saw little campaigning from both sides, probably due to the nearby construction bonanza.

 Most of the election was decided at the gauntlets that were Union House and the Baillieu Library.
 The journey through Professor’s Walk was particularly intense with campaigners on both sides flocking to students—this contributed to around 2,624 votes or around 83 per cent of casted ballots.